benny-dreamly/Archipelago/worlds/ktane/docs/en_Keep Talking and Nobody Explodes.md

 # Keep Talking and Nobody Explodes

+## Warning

+This game currently doesn't work with MacOS and Linux.
+Only windows is supported as of now.

 ## Where is the options page?

 The game currently does not have any options.